michellejlin/lava/README.md

 1. `WARNING: A total of 1 sequences will be ignored due to lack of correct ORF annotation`

 	This error will occur when the open reading frame is judged to be wrong by Annovar.
 It usually happens when the frame does not end in a stop codon.

+2. `Can't find annotation record "transcript:3D" referenced by "3D" Parent attribute`

+	Make sure the gff file has every line with the correct ID= and Parent= , with the correct type (transcript, gene, CDS, etc.)